Course Information

 Your work in this course must comply with the provisions of the JMU honor code: http://www.jmu.edu/honor/code.shtml.
 It is not a violation of the honor code to discuss assignments with other students at a conceptual level.
 However, all of the work that you submit must be developed by you, based on your own understanding of the material.
 Representing someone else's work as your own, in any form, constitutes an honor code violation.
 It is also a violation of the honor code to "render unauthorized assistance to another student by knowingly permitting him or her to see or copy all or a portion of an examination or any work to be submitted for academic credit."
 In the context of this course, this portion of the Honor Code means:

 A key component of academic integrity is giving credit where credit is due.
-If you receive assistance, either from another student, from an AI-tool, or from some other source, you must provide a clear and explicit acknowledgment of that assistance at the time of your submission.
+If you receive assistance, either from another student, from an AI tool, or from some other source, you must provide clear and explicit attribution at the time of your submission.
 Submitting AI generated code without acknowledgment will be considered an honor code violation.

 I will prosecute honor code violations if they come to my attention.
 If in doubt about what is allowed, ask me.